 - Keep candles at least 10cm apart to prevent unnecessary melting caused by a neighbouring candle.

 - Place candles on a flat and stable surface.

 - Assess the wick to see if it’s too long.
 This can cause a larger flame that could lead to dripping.

 - You can also buy drip mats to protect surfaces if your space is draughty.

 Buy Your Church Candles Today

 While it’s easy to take candles for granted, they have a lot of meaning in the church, which means they need to be carefully considered.
-From making sure you have somewhere to display candles, to being able to maintain them and ensure they don’t cause damage, there’s a lot to think about for your church candles.
+From making sure you have somewhere to display candles, to maintaining them and ensure they don’t cause damage, there’s a lot to think about for your church candles.

-Explore Hayes & Finch’s church candle selection for all of your church’s candle needs.
+Explore Hayes & Finch’s church candle selection for all your church’s candle needs.

-Learn all you need to know about paschal candles here!
+Learn all you need about paschal candles here!